Beyond the Slides A CEO's Guide to Building a Pitch Deck That Wins Investors

 The biggest red flag is a lack of clarity, especially in the financials.
 Vague or unrealistic financial projections, or a team that can’t explain their numbers, shows a lack of business understanding.
 Another red flag is a deck that doesn’t clearly articulate the problem it’s solving.

-What role does design play in a pitch deck?
+What is the importance of design in a pitch deck?

 Rohini Dabholkar